ellakoa/postcard-poem/content/posts/carrots-and-sticks.md

   The sleigh bells jingled, Milo's nose tingled.

-  Feeling content and at peace,\
+  Feeling content and at peace

   Milo forgot about tasty treats.